boko-marc/boko-marc/README.md

 </p>

 ---
+*   🌍  I work remotely.

 - 🎓 I have a Bachelor's degree in Applied Mathematics and Computer Science.

-- 🎓 I have  a BAC + 3(Coding Academy) in   software Enginner at EPITECH Benin [Epitech] Bénin (https://epitech.bj)
+- 🎓 I have  a Coding Academy Certification in   software Enginner at EPITECH Benin [Epitech] Bénin (https://epitech.bj)

-- ⚡ Fun fact: I am very organized
+- ⚡ Fun fact: I loved write testable and maintenable code to build Saas or any projects
 - 📫 How to reach me: **marcboko.uriel.com**  or **marc-uriel-zinsou.boko@epitech.eu**

----
+ 🤝  I'm open to collaborating on Saas projects or any interesting products.

 <p align="center">
 <i><b>Programming Languages I know and already use</b></i>